soapdog/firefoxos-quick-guide/front.md

 {frontmatter}

+# Acknowledgments

+To my wife Lili, the best wife in the world!

+To Mozilla for always believing in us, for keeping the web open and free and for always placing the user first!

+To the Brazilian Mozilla Community for receiving me so well and being just awesome!

+To my GSoC mentor Marcos Caceres, the Mozilla WebAPI Team, the Mozilla Tech Evangelists and Dev Engagement teams for being more than awesome!

+To Google for the Google Summer of Code 2013!
+This program is wonderful.

 # This book is in perpetual beta

 My plan is to update this book often, expanding its contents and revising the text as issues are found by readers.
 Since some APIs are still being implemented by Firefox OS, you will want to make sure you're reading an up to date version of this book.